ibm-datapower/datapower-tutorials/README.md

 ### 1. Deploy DataPower gateway on OpenShift
+\###TODO: Explain how/which DP objects to enable since cannot add config to EmptyDir

 For this step, I simply want to make sure that I have a way to persist state in the event that the DataPower container goes down and a new one takes its place, for example.
 This ability is important since this is a way to avoid having to manually rejoin a gateway to the API Connect Cloud Manager any time a new DataPower gateway container is started.